HSS Humanities Center Book Institute

 The Book Institute assists faculty in monograph-based disciplines at every stage of the writing process, from formulating and completing the manuscript to publishing the book.
 Fellows at the Book Institute receive detailed feedback on their work in progress, peer mentorship, and guidance from editors at university presses.

-Feel free to reach out to Benjamin Kahan and Pallavi Rastogi if you have any questions.
+Feel free to reach out to the Institute's co-directors, Benjamin Kahan (bkahan@lsu.edu) and Pallavi Rastogi (prastogi@lsu.edu) if you are interested in becoming a Fellow or have any questions.

 HSS Humanities Center Book Institute Directors